Awanish-26/SIH-template/README.md

-##Add your html design files in template/pages folder
+## Add your html design files in template/pages folder

-##CSS to static/css folder
+## CSS to static/css folder

-##and additional images in static/assets folder
+## additional images in static/assets folder